F-POD Training

 Impact assessments have often used the 'BACI' method - Before/After/Control/Impact - that compares the change at the impact site with the change at a nearby control site.

-If monitoring strats well before the impact the detailed data sets obtained allow a more powerful approach: virtual impacts can be postulated at many times before any real impact and the spurious impact can be assessed to give a distribution of change levels from no impact.
-This can be compared with the change that coincids with the real impact.
+If monitoring strats well before the impact, the detailed data sets obtained allow a more powerful approach: virtual impacts can be postulated at many times before any real impact and the spurious impact can be assessed to give a distribution of change levels from no impact.
+This can be compared with the change that coincides with the real impact.

 Finding social calls

-But! there are alse repeated very low click rates from porpises that are likely social.
+But! there are also repeated very low click rates from porpoises that are likely social.

 Distinguishing species